Young men wanted with brazen 20 euro campaign in Floridsdorf!

 The discussion about such incidents in the catering industry is also intense on social media.
 While many users support the idea of providing more security through surveillance, others fear that personal freedom is being unnecessarily restricted.
 In this particular case, clarifying the incident via video surveillance could be beneficial for the Schwaigerwirt.
 However, it remains to be seen whether the perpetrators will be caught and how the legal framework in the context of data protection will develop.

-In summary, it can be said that in the Floridsdorfer Schwaigerwirt the hope is unbroken that this incident will remain an exception.
-The events show that every guest is not only a customer, but also part of a community that protects each other.
-Maybe we should all pay a little more careful to pay our bills properly!
+In summary, the hope at the Floridsdorfer Schwaigerwirt remains unbroken that this incident will remain an exception.
+The events show that every guest is not just a customer, but also part of a community that protects each other.
+Maybe we should all pay a little more attention to paying our bills properly!